How to Hire Great Software Engineers

 - DON’T ignore soft skills.
 Asking about how they get on working in large teams isn’t ‘fuzzy’ – it’s essential to the smooth running and harmony of your development function.

 - DON’T be afraid to push the limits of their knowledge so long as you remain polite and friendly whilst doing so.
-The best software engineers love a challenge, and it’s a great opportunity for you to see how they react to unknowns under a bit of pressure.
+The best software programmers love a challenge, and it’s a great opportunity for you to see how they react to unknowns under a bit of pressure.

 Finally, it’s absolutely essential that you follow up with feedback within the timeframe that you specify – even if they aren’t the candidate you’re end up hiring.

 They might not be a perfect fit for your company right now, but in the future…who knows?
-Provide them with a good interview experience and show that you valued their time and potential as a software engineer, and they’ll remember you fondly.
+Provide them with a good interview experience and show that you valued their time and potential as a software developer, and they’ll remember you fondly.
 Never contact them again, and you’ve burned what could have been a useful bridge to keep.